 Next step is to make your store a reality.
 For that you’ll need:

 - A brand identity so your customers can understand who you are and remember you.
 You need a name that appeals to your target, and a logo of course.
 We also advise that you determine your brand’s tone early on.

-Be careful not to grow your brand alongside your e-commerce capabilities.
+Be careful when you grow your brand alongside your eCommerce capabilities.
 If you grow your brand alone, you might end up with more demand than you can handle, resulting in poor customer experience.

-Keep track of your e-commerce performance by translating your business objectives into measurables indicators.
+Keep track of your eCommerce performance by translating your business objectives into measurables indicators.
 These are your KPIs.
-They will allow you to keep a close eye on your progress, and to detect the cause of possible issues.
+They will allow you to keep a close eye on your progress, and o detect the cause of possible issues.
 Monitoring your business will tell you when to hire help, automate and shop for additional warehouse space.